Crosswind landing: Sideslip

-This sideslip crosswind technique is to maintain the aircraft's heading aligned with the runway centerline.
-The initial phase of the approach is flown using the Crab technique to correct for drift.
+The sideslip crosswind technique is to maintain the aircraft's heading aligned with the runway centerline.
+The initial phase of the approach is flown using the crab technique to correct for drift.
 The aircraft heading is adjusted using opposite rudder and ailerons into the wind to align with the runway.
 This places the aircraft at a constant sideslip angle, which its natural stability will tend to correct.
 Sufficient rudder and aileron must be applied continuously to maintain the sideslip at this value.
 The dihedral action of the wings has a tendency to cause the aircraft to roll, so aileron must be applied to check the bank angle.

 With a slight residual bank angle, a touchdown is typically accomplished with the upwind main wheels touching down just before the downwind wheels.
 Excessive control must be avoided because over-banking could cause the engine nacelle or outboard wing flap to contact the runway/ground.
 In strong crosswind conditions, it is sometimes necessary to combine the crab technique with the sideslip technique.

 Forward slip

 A forward slip is used whenever the aircraft is too high on approach, and there needs to be a rapid reduction of altitude without a gain of airspeed in order to conduct a safe landing.

-The following Techniques are recommended by Airbus for a crosswind landing:
+The following techniques are recommended by Airbus for a crosswind landing: